mtlynch/mtlynch.io/_retrospectives/2019-09-04-isitketo-month-8.md

 * Published ["The Dumbest Task I Ever Outsourced"](/dumbest-task-i-ever-outsourced/) on [mtlynch.io](https://mtlynch.io).
 * Earned a backlink for Is It Keto from a website with a high domain ranking.
-* I added XX new articles to Is It Keto.
+* Added 10 new articles to Is It Keto.
 * Made various tweaks to Is It Keto's UI to improve usability and SEO.
 * Mostly completed prep for an open source release of What Got Done:
   * Added [CSRF](https://portswigger.net/web-security/csrf) mitigation